ContextLab/davos/README.md

 [`import` statement](https://docs.python.org/3/reference/import.html), with one major difference: **you can `smuggle` a package without installing it first**.

-A key use case for this package is turning standard [IPython notebooks](https://ipython.org/notebook.html) (including [Google Colaboratory notebooks](colab.research.google.com/)) into fully specified Python environments, without the need for external containers or virtualized environments like conda, docker, etc.  This can facilitate sharing, collaboration, and reproducibility.
+A key use case for this package is turning standard [IPython notebooks](https://ipython.org/notebook.html) (including [Google Colaboratory notebooks](https://colab.research.google.com/)) into fully specified Python environments, without the need for external containers or virtualized environments like conda, docker, etc.  This can facilitate sharing, collaboration, and reproducibility without the need for time-, knowledge-, and resource-intensive setup.

 While the simplest way to use `davos` is as a drop-in replaceemnt for `import`, the way `davos` smuggles packages can be fully controlled and customized using ["_onion comments_"](#the-onion-comment).
 Onion comments can be added to lines containing `smuggle` statements to specify which
 **specific package versions** should be installed and imported, and to **fully control how missing packages are installed**.